Jason Wolfe's ATLS® Trauma Moulage Page

 - Once finished, re-establish cervical spine control using the hard neck

-collar, sand-bags and tape.
+collar, blocks and tape.

 - If the patient is STILL PARTIALLY CONSCIOUS AND RESPONSIVE, then

 intubation will need to be carried out by 'RAPID SEQUENCE INDUCTION', using

 procedure should only be carried out by practitioners who are quite familiar